sonic-net/SONiC/doc/nat/nat_design_spec.md

 ```

 ### 3.2.5 COUNTERS DB
-The following new counters are available per zone:
+The following new counters are applicable per zone based on the support in the hardware.
 ```
 COUNTERS_NAT_ZONE:<zone-id>
     SAI_NAT_DNAT_DISCARDS